 You can still make out the vestiges of a face here, but converting these values to rotations of polygons will reduce them all modulo 2π and essentially erase any visual structure.
 Now we render the hexagons in the encrypted image.

 This piece of code (as complicated as it gets in this application) makes a table of half-hexagon vertex coordinates, with each coordinate set rotated as indicated by our encryptedImageDataSet and then translated to its position in the hex grid.
 The reflection transform looks weird, but just swaps x and y coordinates at each point, converting a vertically aligned hex grid to a horizontally aligned one.
 The hexEncryptedImageDataSet is a list of pairs suitable for feeding to GraphicsComplex.
 The result of that can be fed to Graphics, and the result of that can be fed to Rasterize.
 The key is rendered in the same way, so we’re just about done.
-Here’s what they look like: message, key, and the overlay of the two, with Mendeleev starting to look like one of those Che Guevara silkscreens.
+Here’s what they look like: message, key and the overlay of the two, with Mendeleev starting to look like one of those Che Guevara silkscreens.
 I squash the images to preserve the aspect ratio, since mapping onto a horizontally aligned hexagonal grid makes an image a little taller.

 So far, we haven’t done anything not already in the Demonstration (which incidentally takes about a page of code).
 The decoded image won’t win any awards for image quality, principally because the brightest white level you can represent is already 50% black, and also because rendering the image anywhere close to its native DPI tends to introduce graphical scaling issues that compromise the color-averaging effect at each pixel.
 But it’s important to note that no compression has taken place.
 If you were a spy holding two cigarette papers up to a light bulb in a train compartment while the KGB lurked outside in the corridor, you would have to make do.
 If you were a spy with Mathematica, however, you could reconstruct the original image without loss.

-You can see why the author chose a hexagonal grid for this encryption scheme: the hexagon is the most-sided polygon that yields a of the plane.
+You can see why the author chose a hexagonal grid for this encryption scheme: the hexagon is the most-sided polygon that yields a regular tessellation of the plane.
 One could have done this same project with squares, for example, but then the message would have been limited to three gray levels:

 With overlapping dodecagons as pixels, we could accommodate 12/2 + 1 = 7 gray levels.
 The possible overlaps look like this: